mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 Before deploying the configurations to the cluster, users can **review** which workload changes are going to be deployed by opening the review modal.
 This operation gives the developer a clear view of what is going to be released on the runtime environment, and it is mandatory if the user is deploying on a production environment.

 Moreover, in the new workflow the user will be able to **export Kubernetes configurations** by clicking on a download button.
-:::caution
+:::note
 The review and export features are still in development and will be available in future releases.
 :::

-:::note
+:::caution
 When deploying your configurations to the cluster, keep in mind that only the changes pushed to the repository’s default branch will be considered.
 :::

 The new deployment workflow also unlocks the possibility to adopt a **pull-based deployment strategy**, in which a GitOps tool is set up to automatically align the cluster’s state to the latest changes pushed to the Git repository.
-To find out more about pull-based deployment and its advantages, visit the GitOps deployment strategy documentation page.  <!-- TODO: (LINK) -->
+To find out more about pull-based deployment and its advantages, visit the [GitOps deployment strategy documentation page](/development_suite/deploy/gitops-based/index.md).

 ## Activating the feature